HR agencies free up small business owners to focus on what they do best. So, what will it cost you? Find out here and compare your options

 Generally, HR consulting fees are offered on an hourly or fixed price basis.
 Therefore, it’s essential to look closely at the pricing structure of your shortlisted HR company to truly understand the HR consulting rates on offer.
 We’ll explain all below.

-HR outsourcing prices vary depending on a number of factors although, as with many products and services, you can generally make estimates based on average costs, or past buyer experiences.
+HR outsourcing prices vary depending on a number of factors, although, as with many products and services, you can generally make estimates based on average costs, or past buyer experiences.
 The same is true of HR.

 HR audit costs

-HR audits look at your current HR activities: including terms of policy, documents, procedures and systems, in order to see what needs to be done to get your business operating legally and efficiently.
+HR audits look at your current HR activities, including terms of policy, documents, procedures and systems, in order to see what needs to be done to get your business operating legally and efficiently.

 Generally speaking, a full audit will look at a range of features, including:

-- Employee development and disciplinary
+Employee development and disciplinary

-- Health and safety
+Health and safety

-- Payroll and benefits
+Payroll and benefits

 Though these features may be included, some businesses may prefer to specify which functions they want audited – this will especially be the case where smaller businesses have established HR concerns.

-In many ways, an HR audit is the first step in answering ‘what do HR consultants do?’
-It is imperative for understanding what you need from outsourcing HR, and being able to make sense of human resources costs.
+In many ways, an HR audit is the simple answer to the question: ‘what do HR consultants do?’
+It’s therefore your first step in understanding what you need from outsourcing HR, and being able to make sense of human resources costs.